Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 \subsubsection{Variational Quantum Circuits}

-Of the various variational quantum algorithms devised for quantum-based optimization, the most representative class of algorithms that capture the essence of machine learning is the variational quantum circuit (VQC).
-VQCs use a hybrid quantum-classical approach to solve complex problems.
+Variational quantum circuits (VQC) use a hybrid quantum-classical approach to solve complex problems.
 A classical optimizer adjusts the parameters of a parameterized quantum circuit (PQC), so that the output of the quantum circuit approaches an optimal solution.
 VQCs serve as quantum analogues of neural networks, with the capability to encode classical data into quantum states and harness the power of quantum computing to minimize cost functions.
 These cost functions often represent the expectation value of some operator, such as a Hamiltonian in quantum physics or a measurement operator in machine learning tasks.

 VQCs have been devised in response to current limitations in implementing quantum algorithms on true quantum computers.
 By employing a hybrid quantum-classical framework, VQCs utilize classical optimization techniques to fine-tune the parameters of quantum circuits \cite{benedetti2019parameterized}.
-This combination allows for the exploitation of quantum parallelism and interference in problem-solving while mitigating some of the challenges faced by fully quantum algorithms, such as error rates and limited coherence times.
 The classical optimizer guides the training process, iteratively updating the quantum circuit's parameters based on the outcomes of quantum measurements.
-This approach leverages the power of quantum computing while accommodating the constraints of near-term quantum devices, thereby facilitating the development of quantum applications that would be infeasible with solely quantum-based methods.
+This approach leverages the power of quantum computing while accommodating the constraints of near-term quantum devices, such as error rates and limited coherence times, thereby facilitating the development of quantum applications that would be currently infeasible with solely quantum-based methods.

-A VQC workflow typically comprises three steps:
+A VQC workflow typically comprises three steps \cite{gujju2023quantum}:

 \begin{itemize} \item \textbf{Quantum Feature Map}: Classical data $x$, is encoded into the quantum state space using a non-linear feature map ($\phi$).
-The encoding circuit defined in Equation \ref{eqn:encoding_circuit} is similarly used, where $\phi$ may be some chosen encoding method.
+The encoding circuit defined in Equation \ref{eqn:encoding_circuit} can be used, where $\phi$ may be some chosen encoding method.
 This process can be repeated or interleaved with the variational circuit, depending on the problem at hand.